m2web/cms-test/README.md

 Collections represent how our content is structured.
 Generally you have one or several fields in your Front-matter, in my case title, date, image and description.
 Be careful about the folder value, in my case it's `content/blog` because my hugo theme works this way, but the default value for Hugo is `content/posts`.

+## Netlify CMS Setup

+Log into your Netlify account and click on the **Settings** button and then:

+1. Identity > Enable Identity service
+2. Registration preferences -> Invite only
+3. Services > Git Gateway, and click Enable Git Gateway
+4. Go to YourSiteURL/admin and invite yourself to the admin area.